German/Nazi occupation II World War II

 At the end of July 1944, as the Soviet troops approached Bauska, there were no significant German forces in the city, which had recently been deep in the rear.
 The immediate fall of Bauska was prevented by the decisive action of Major Jānis Uļuks, the head of the Bauska district and commander of the guard regiment, who at the end of July formed the Bauska Volunteer Battalion, which consisted of guards of the 13th Bauska Guard Regiment, police officers, as well as volunteers.
 The battalion took up defensive positions on the banks of the Lielupe River in Jumpravmuiža opposite Ziedoņi islet and on the very first day had to engage in battle with the attacking Red Army.
 During the battles, a group of Lithuanian police officers who had retreated from Lithuania to Latvia also joined the battalion.
 Many Lithuanians fell because they fought bravely and without sparing themselves.
 The first to fall was a Lithuanian police captain, who was buried right there in Jumpravmuiža Park next to the graves of German soldiers from World War I.

-The graves of the brothers of the Latvian soldiers who fell in the defense of Bauska against the Soviet occupation in 1944 in the Butki cemetery of Codes parish
+The Brothers' Cemetery of Latvian soldiers who fell in the defense of Bauska against the Soviet occupation in 1944 in the Butki cemetery, Codes parish

 The memorial site at the Butki cemetery was established after the Bauska branch of the Environmental Protection Club cleaned up the graves of approximately 30 Latvian soldiers who fell in the battles for the defense of Bauska in 1944, buried in two columns, in the autumn of 1988, and decided to erect a monument.
 A collection of donations followed for the construction of the monument.
-The monument made of red granite, dedicated to the soldiers of the Bauska Volunteer Battalion buried here, was unveiled on November 25, 1989, but already on the night of December 4/5, 1990, it was blown up by the USSR occupation army.
+The monument made of red granite, dedicated to the soldiers of the Bauska Volunteer Battalion buried here, was unveiled on 25 November 1989, but already on the night of 4/5 December 1990, it was blown up by the USSR occupation army.
 In 1992, a massive wooden cross was erected in place of the monument.
-On October 13, 2002, a new granite monument, similar to the previously destroyed monument, was unveiled with the text carved into it: “For the Freedom of Latvia Those Who Fell in 1944.”
+On 13 October 2002, a new granite monument, similar to the previously destroyed monument, was unveiled with the text engraved on it: “For the Freedom of Latvia Those Who Fell in 1944”.

 A memorial plaque to the members of the youth resistance organization of Jelgava 1st Secondary School (previously Hercogs Pēteris Gymnasium) repressed by the communist regime was installed by the Jelgava branch of the Latvian Politically Repressed Association on October 24, 1996.
 Initially, the plaque was located inside the Ģ. Elias Jelgava History and Art Museum, but after the renovation of the building's facade and premises in 2007-2008. it was moved to the outer wall of the museum to the right of the main entrance, alongside memorial plaques dedicated to other historical figures.
 The text engraved on the plaque reads: “On 26 October 1940, students of the Hercogs Jēkabs Gymnasium arrested and deported to Siberia – members of the anti-Soviet movement “Free Latvia” T. Bergs, V. Einfelds, A. Engurs, A. Gaišs, J. Jegermanis, I. Kārkliņš, I. Leimanis, J. Liepiņš, O. Ošenieks, A. Saldenais, F. Skurstenis, V. Treimanis, A. Valkīrs, J. Valūns.”